malcprentice/malcprentice.github.io/Style-WriteASummarySentence.md

     * It **gives the topic** (e.g. "plastic bags" / "Harry Potter" / "giant pandas")
     * It **gives the main idea** (e.g. "described" / "argued" / "compared")
     * It **gives keywords** from the source
-        * Don’t just say "described some people", give an example!
+        * Don't just say "described some people", give an example!
-        * Don’t just say "gives two reasons" - list them!
+        * Don't just say "gives two reasons" - list them!
 * It **starts with a good link**
     * First summary sentence:    "In summary" / "In this book/talk" / "An article in"
     * Second summary sentence:   "In fact" / "In addition" / "For example, an article by"